lmc-eu/spirit-design-system/packages/web/src/scss/components/Item/README.md

 # Item

 The Item component is used to display a single item in a list.
-Currently we support two types of item content: RadioField and CheckboxField.
+Currently we support two types of item content: RadioField and Checkbox.
 In order to unify and simplify API of these components and also to avoid repeating ourselves, we use Item as their modifier.

 So, to create an Item of RadioField content, you need to add `RadioField--item` modifier class.